VectorInstitute/MIDST/docs/index.md

 ## Transparency

-The implementations for this competition are based on the [Diffusion Model Bootcamp](https://github.com/VectorInstitute/diffusion_model_bootcamp/tree/main) provided by the Vector Institute.
+The models used in this competition are based on the [Diffusion Model Bootcamp](https://github.com/VectorInstitute/diffusion_model_bootcamp/tree/main) provided by the Vector Institute.
 A more detailed technical description of the competition as well as the code used to train models and score submissions is available on the competition GitHub repository.

 ## Result
 We received entries from 71 distinct participants across the 4 tracks.
 We congratulate all participants for taking part in this competition, and we are particularly excited to announce the winner and runner-up in each track.